Yuetxt/Collection-of-Thought/README.md

 # collection of thoughts

-Super scuffed website I made using MIT's web dev course skeleton code (with permission of course from the course professor).
+Super scuffed website I made using MIT's web dev course's skeleton code (with permission of course from the course professor).